PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 The above template will do the following:

-- Set NGinx port to 7000.
+- Set NGINX port to 7000.
 This is the port exposed on the Docker container for the gateway. **Do not change this.**
 - Sets up error and access logs to `/var/log/nginx`.
 Log rotation is setup for this path already.
 - Set up a Vhost `drove-staging.mydomain` that will get auto-updated with the current leader of the Drove cluster
 - Setup automatically updated virtual hosts for all apps on the cluster.